jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

    - Contains useless comments like commented-out code, terminal commands, or silly notes. (-1)
  - DATA REPRESENTATION (Must use dynamic memory for the implementation.)
 (5 pts)
    - No credit (significantly incomplete implementation). (-5)
+   - Does not define the RecommendationSystem class. (-5)
    - Does not use dynamic memory to store the movie rating matrix. (-5)
    - Does not use dynamic memory to store the show rating matrix. (-5)
    - Uses std::vector anywhere in the code. (-5)